GiG/recruitment-cases/qa-tests/README.md

 You need to transform the following business requirement + design into BDD, covering the full functionality of the feature.
 Can you see anything that is not covered by the business requirement but it is in the design?

 ```
+FRONT-END
 As a user I want to see my reward history (the ones I have obtained and claimed) in the Freebies Vault Section
 the functionality would be:

   - When user claims a reward (token) the "Your history" section will be displayed
   - Each token will display 1 characteristic thumbnail
   - Only the last 8 tokens will be displayed

+BACK-END (JSON object)
+a) By using the method `/igc/betspin/rewards/history` with only 1 param `userName`, we will get a JSON with an array of unique tokens claimed by that user.
+b) Each unique token claimed could have been claimed more than once (sub-array)
+c) The following info will be contained for each sub-array element: game-slug,date claimed, info, reason, expiry date.
+d) The response will be in chronological order in the array and sub-array.
 ```
 USE THIS DESIGN TO COMPLETE THE BDD SPECS:
 ![reward History](https://github.com/betit/recruitment-cases/blob/master/qa-tests/reward%20H.png)